uxlfoundation/oneapi-construction-kit/doc/source/cl/icd-loader.rst

 OpenCL ICD Loader
 =================

-oneAPI Construction Kit supports including the Khronos `OpenCL ICD Loader`_ in a build when the repository is present in the ``source/cl/external/OpenCL-ICD-Loader`` directory.
-Internally this is a `Git Submodule`_ however cloning the official repository at this location in a source release should also work.
+oneAPI Construction Kit supports fetching and building the Khronos `OpenCL ICD Loader`_ when the variable `CA_CL_ENABLE_ICD_LOADER` is set to `ON`.
 Support is disabled by default but can be enabled when configuring the build.

 .. warning::
    When the `OpenCL ICD Loader`_ is enabled and OpenCL drivers are installed on